smdocs/my-book-notes/book1/part-1.md

  - When large amounts of dark matter aggregate its net gravitational influence on our universe, galaxies is significant. it plays a pivotal role in the structure of the universe.
  - Dark matter can be simply be matter that has different or no fundamental charges.
 Hence it does not absorb light or react with any of the known particles of today.
+ - Dark matter might account for some peculiarities of our Solar systems and may even have had a part to play in the development of life on Earth.

 ##### 2. Dark Energy
 - Is energy that is distibuted uniformly accross the universe, it exists even when there are no particles or matter around.